gnoopy/watchdock/README.md

 # simple-docker-dashboard
-Developers need a simple dash board for docker not like Kitematic.
+Developers might need a simple dash board for docker.
 This tool could be helpful for developers who want overview of docker at a glance.

+## Requirement
+Python 2.7.x
+wxPython 4.0.1

+## Execution
+python sddboard.py